 Debra brings over 20 years of business management experience to the organization, from the Ozanne Construction Company to the Chartwell Group.
 She is experienced in working with real estate accounts and handles the audits and financial reporting for CRS.

 Margaret joined the staff in May of 2013 as an assistant in the Heritage Home Program.
 She was promoted to the position of Manager of the Heritage Home Program in October of 2015.
 In August of 2017 she transitioned into the role of organizational development.
-As the Manager of Development & Publications, Margaret seeks out new grants and funding, submits grant proposals and reports, and is the head editor of Facade.
+In January 2020, Margaret was promoted to her current role as Manager of Preservation Services and Publications.
+In this role, Margaret provides technical assistance and building assessments, conducts surveys and facilitates historic designation.
+Margaret continues as editor of Facade magazine and has oversight over other CRS publications.
 Margaret holds a M.A. in Historic Preservation from Ursuline College.

 Dean Pavlik Preservation Construction Specialist